Botanica Motif

-How long is it going to be until my matter makes it to a trial?
+How Long is it Going to be Until My Matter Makes it to a Trial?

 In the unfortunate event that you find yourself in a position where you are considering commencing court proceedings, or you have found yourself as the Respondent to someone else’s Application, you are no doubt considering the timeline and asking how long until you can get back to living life?
 Helpfully, with the merging of the Federal Circuit Court of Australia and Family Court of Australia in late 2021, the Federal Circuit and Family Court of Australia published a Central Practice Direction which sets out the approximate timeline a matter should follow while it moves through the stages of the court pathway.